Digital storytelling: Components

 The most important characteristics of a digital story are that it no longer conforms to the traditional conventions of storytelling because it is capable of combining still imagery, moving imagery, sound, and text, as well as being nonlinear and contain interactive features.
-The expressive capabilities of technology offers a broad base from which to integrate.
+The expressive capabilities of technology offer a broad base from which to integrate.
 It enhances the experience for both the author and audience and allows for greater interactivity.

-With the arrival of new media devices like computers, digital cameras, recorders, smart phones, and software, individuals may share their digital stories via the Internet, on discs, podcasts, or other electronic media.
+With the arrival of new media devices like computers, digital cameras, recorders, smartphones, and software, individuals may share their digital stories via the Internet, on discs, podcasts, or other electronic media.
 Digital storytelling combines the art of storytelling with multimedia features such as photography, text, audio, voiceover, hypertext and video.
 Digital tools and software make it easy and convenient to create a digital story.
 Common software includes iMovie and Microsoft Photos for user-friendly options.
 There are other online options and free applications as well such as WeVideo.

 Educators often identify the benefit of digital storytelling as the array of technical tools from which students may select for their creative expression.
 Learners set out to use these tools in new ways to make meaningful content.
 Students learn new software, choose images, edit video, make voice-over narration, add music, create title screens, and control flow and transitions.
 Additionally, there is opportunity to insert interactive features for "reader" participation.
 It is possible to click on imagery or text in order to choose what will happen next, cause an event to occur, or navigate to online content.

 Additionally, distinctions may be drawn between Web 2.0 storytelling and that of digital storytelling.
 Web 2.0 storytelling is said to produce a network of connections via social networking, blogging, and YouTube that transcends beyond the traditional, singular flow of digital storytelling.
 It tends to "aggregate large amounts of microcontent and creatively select patterns out of an almost unfathomable volume of information," therefore the bounds of Web 2.0 storytelling are not necessarily clear.

 Another form of digital storytelling is the micromovie, which is "a very short exposition lasting from a few seconds to no more than 5 minutes in length.
 It allows the teller to combine personal writing, photographic images or video footage, narrative, sound effects, and music.
 Many people, regardless of skill level, are able to tell their stories through image and sound and share those stories with others."